bioexcel/bioexcel-exascale-co-design-benchmarks/HADDOCK/README.md

 # Usage

-Unpack the datasets and create first a file list containing all models to be analysed.
+Make sure the datasets are unpacked and create first a file list containing all models to be analysed.
 For example to analyse 250k models:

 ```bash